bbc/gel/src/foundations/articles.md

 ### Listicles

-Listicles[^8] are articles presented wholly or partly as lists.
+Listicles[^8] are articles presented wholly or partially as lists.
 Articles on the BBC like [Fifa Women's World Cup: Five ways women's football beats men's](https://www.bbc.co.uk/news/uk-48742850) can be considered listicles, and should conform to a certain semantic and editorial structure:

 1. A title that indicates the number of items in the list.
 Examples: _"The 10 best..."_, _"6 ways to get better at..."_, _"5 chefs name their favourite..."_
 2. A short introduction